 The patent assignment agreement should list the assignor(s) and the assignee(s).
 It should state that the assignor has the right to assign the patent.
 It should also describe the intellectual property clearly and completely.
 It should also explain any financial or other transactions that have to take place.
 This includes a description of the lump sum payment.

 All patent owners and assignees must sign the patent assignment agreement.

 Finally, submit the patent assignment with the USPTO.
 You have to pay the assignment fee at this time.

 If you need help with patent assignments, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.